-- This data would confirm you are sourcing the best product or guide you to better products in the future. - You would be able to leverage historical data to identify quality trends by location, season, and supplier. - This, in turn, would inform logistics and stocking methods to improve freshness and quality. - Suppliers can then receive feedback on product quality that will help them meet buyer expectations consistently, improving their sales and revenue.
+- You would be able to leverage historical data to identify quality trends by location, season, and supplier. - This, in turn, would inform logistics and stocking methods to improve freshness and quality. - Suppliers can then receive feedback on product quality that will help them meet buyer expectations consistently, improving their sales and revenue.